SamSverko/flatbread/README.md

 ### Available scripts

-- `yarn build` creates an optimized production build of your application.
+- `npm run build` creates an optimized production build of your application.
 The output displays information about each route.
-- `yarn dev` starts the application in development mode with hot-code reloading, error reporting, and more.
+- `npm run dev` starts the application in development mode with hot-code reloading, error reporting, and more.
-- `yarn lint` runs ESLint towards all project directories and files except those specified inside the `.eslintignore` configuration file.
+- `npm run lint` runs ESLint towards all project directories and files except those specified inside the `.eslintignore` configuration file..
-- `yarn start` starts the application in production mode.
-The application should be compiled with `yarn build` first.
+- `npm start` starts the application in production mode.
+The application should be compiled with `npm run build` first.

 ### Tech stack

 - **Hosting (TBD):** [Vercel](https://aws.amazon.com/ec2/) - A cloud platform for static sites and Serverless Functions.
 - **Front End Framework:** [Next.js](https://nextjs.org/) - A React framework for developing single page and multi-page JavaScript applications and websites.
-- **Database:** [MongoDB](https://www.mongodb.com/) - MongoDB is a general purpose, document-based, distributed database.
+- **Headless CMS:** [Contentful](https://www.contentful.com/) - More than a headless CMS, Contentful is the API-first content management platform to create, manage and publish content on any digital channel.

 ---

 ## Contribute

 If you would like to get involved in any way, feel free to give our [Contributing document](https://github.com/SamSverko/flatbread/blob/main/docs/CONTRIBUTING.md) a visit :blush:

----

-## Commands

-- Start by installing the Prisma CLI via npm: `npm install prisma --save-dev`
-- Use the Prisma CLI to bootstrap a basic Prisma setup: `npx prisma init`
-- Create the tables in your database: `npx prisma db push`
-- Go ahead and add some initial dummy data using Prisma Studio: `npx prisma studio`
-- Install Prisma Client: `npm install @prisma/client`
-- Because Prisma Client is tailored to your own schema, you need to update it every time your Prisma schema file is changing by running the following command: `npx prisma generate`.
-- Install the NextAuth.js library in your app: `npm install next-auth`

-## Fractions

-- ↉ = 0
-- ⅒ = 0.1
-- ⅑ = 0.111
-- ⅛ = 0.125
-- ⅐ = 0.142
-- ⅙ = 0.167
-- ⅕ = 0.2
-- ¼ = 0.25
-- ⅓ = 0.333
-- ⅜ = 0.375
-- ⅖ = 0.4
-- ½ = 0.5
-- ⅗ = 0.6
-- ⅝ = 0.625
-- ⅔ = 0.667
-- ¾ = 0.75
-- ⅘ = 0.8
-- ⅚ = 0.833
-- ⅞ = 0.875